What fashion brands can do to prepare for 2023 legislations.

-Last month the European commission set out a plan to make clothes, amongst other physical goods, more sustainable.
-This proposal, called "EU strategy for sustainable and circular textiles", is part of the Circular Economy Action Plan.
-The focus on textiles comes as no surprise given the growth of the fast fashion industry that’s responsible for major social and environmental impacts.
+In March 2022 the European commission set out a plan to make clothes, amongst other physical goods, more sustainable.
+This proposal, called "EU Strategy for Sustainable and Circular Textiles", is part of the Circular Economy Action Plan.
+The focus on textiles comes as no surprise given the growth of the fashion industry that’s responsible for major social and environmental impacts.

 Regulation needs to step up to tackle the fashion industry’s growing impacts, which are largely due to a dependency on fossil fuels for synthetic fibres.
 These are increasingly used to meet the demand for cheaply made, trend led clothes, most of which are being imported into the EU from abroad with little information regarding their production process.